-2016 Winter Drill Program
+2016 Drill Programs

 On February 1, 2016 TerraX commenced its 2016 winter drill program on the YCG.
-This winter drill campaign totalled 7,310 m of drilling on multiple gold targets, including the recently discovered Hebert-Brent Zone in the Core Gold Area, as well as the recently identified Homer Lake gold zone at the north end of the property.
-In addition, drilling took at two sulphide replacement-quartz vein targets on the Walsh Lake property of the YCG, the Mispickel target and the Sam Otto Zone 1.5 km to the southwest of Mispickel.
+This winter drill campaign was completed on March 30, 2016 and totalled 7,310 m of drilling on multiple gold targets, including two sulphide replacement-quartz vein targets on the Walsh Lake property of the YCG, the Mispickel target and the Sam Otto Zone 1.5 km to the southwest of Mispickel.
 A map showing these drilling locations, including the Mispickel and Sam Otto target areas, is available on our web site under "2016 Field Exploration".